splunk/public-o11y-docs/data-visualization/charts/chart-types.rst

 Event feed charts
 =================

-Use this chart type when you want to see a list of events on your dashboard.
+Use event feed charts when you want to see a list of events on your dashboard.
 An event feed chart can display one or more event types depending how you specify the criteria.

   .. image:: /_images/data-visualization/charts/event-feed-chart.png
      :alt: This screenshot shows an event feed chart illustrating a series of cleared, critical, and custom events.